 The opportunities are ample here.
 You can take a zipline tour, a bird-watching tour, a sloth-watching tour, or even a hanging-bridges tour.
 Don’t be like me, visit Monteverde!

 Visit the Museum of Jade

-There is a LOT of jade here indeed, but the point of this museum is to showcase the indigenous way of life and how it evolved over time.
+There is a LOT of jade here indeed, but the point of this museum is to showcase the indigenous way of life and how it evolved.
 And they’ve done an amazing job!
 There are 4 floors of gorgeous exhibition rooms, each with its own theme.

 Only less than an hour’s drive southeast of San José is Cartago, the former capital city of the country.
 Standing and booming with trade from 1563 until 1823, it’s packed full of beautiful architecture and rich with history for you to explore

-The most famous attraction (but obviously not the only one…) is the Basilica of Los Angeles.
+The most famous attraction (but not the only one…) is the Basilica of Los Angeles.